Let’s get you startedSign in or create an account to view your personalized quotes.

 • Increase your deductible.
 You can often save on monthly premiums by raising your deductible, but make sure you have the savings to cover it if you have to file a claim.

-Cheap liability-only car insurance FAQs
+Cheap liability car insurance FAQs

 If you think full coverage might be a better fit, check out our article on cheap full-coverage car insurance.
 Here’s some more information about liability-only coverage to help you find the cheapest liability insurance.